Best Acoustic Guitar Strings for All Gauges & Playing Styles

 Singer Songwriter / Misc Medium to Heavy Phosphor Bronze

-Best Acoustic Guitar String Selection Methodology
+Best Guitar Strings for Acoustic Selection Methodology

 The first Edition was published in 2017.
-The current edition was published on April 19, 2023.
+The current edition was published on June 25, 2024

 Our selection criteria included:

-• Single sets for 6-string acoustic guitars - individual strings and sets for 12-string guitars were not included.
+• Single sets for 6-string acoustic guitars—individual strings—and sets for 12-string guitars were not included.

-• Had to be designed for guitars with a standard register - EG: Baritone strings were excluded.
+• Had to be designed for guitars with a standard register; EG: Baritone strings were excluded.

-• Custom or mixed gauge sets were excluded.
+• Custom or mixed-gauge sets were excluded.

 • Had to be available from a major online retailer based in the USA.

-Also featured in this guide is the Author's Pick section, which features excerpts from my full review of the GHS BB20X, which is the set that I am currently using.
+Also featured in this guide is the Author's Pick section, which features the my current string choice.

 For more information about our methods see How Gearank Works.